chika-games/RPG-Maker-Specifications/docs/lmt.md

 | Length | `EINT`       | The length of the string in bytes.      |
 | Chars  | `U8[Length]` | The characters that make up the string. |

-#### LIST<T> Type
+#### LIST Type
-The `LIST<T>` type represents an list of elements of type `T`.
+The `LIST` type represents a list of elements.
+This type will always be followed by another type which indicates the type of elements being stored.

-This is essentially an array where indices are stored in front of their respective element in memory and with a 0 after.
+This is essentially an array where all elements are preceded by their index in the list and followed by an [End Tag](#end-tag).

-For example, suppose `L` is of type `LIST<U8>` with the elements [25, 50, 75].
+For example, suppose `L` is of type `LIST U8` with the elements [25, 50, 75].
 When stored in an LMT file, `L` would be stored as:

 ```
 0 25 0   1 50 0   2 75 0
 ```

-Notice how the index of each element is stored directly in front of the element.
+Notice how the index of each element is stored directly in front of the element, and that the [End Tag](#end-tag) is stored simply as a 0.
-The 0 after each element can be treated as an [End Tag](#end-tag) that indicates the "end" of an element.

 ## LCF Map Tree File Structure
 LMT files are stored in binary format.